Research

 the water serpent spoke, are we listening?

-Upon entering a Cenote: a large underground waterfilled cave, one must ask permission from Tsukán, the snake guardian of these sacred waters.
-This ageold tradition remains a daytoday practice for theYucatan Peninsula’s ONLY water source.
+Upon entering a Cenote, a large underground waterfilled cave, one must ask permission from Tsukán, the snake guardian of these sacred waters.
+This ageold tradition remains a daytoday practice for the Yucatan Peninsula’s ONLY water source.
 Yet, increasing water security risks across the region illustrate a societal divide between the values and meanings held for water.
 The consequences are not trivial, placing these cultural waterways’ health, wellbeing, and futures for dependent human and nonhuman communities at risk.
 In response, amplifying traditional water knowledge through communityled storytelling initiatives may encourage more sustainable water management initiatives.
-A new project commencing in Summer 2022, partners are at the heart and center, expressing what matters most to them and guiding the design, direction, and storied outputs.
-The goal of this project aims to reconnect and revitalize traditional (water, ‘Ha,’ ‘agua’) knowledge (Maya) with new generations of urban and rural youth through a series of interactive communityled storytelling (film) workshops, the coproduction of a documentary series and public exhibitions following.
-Doing so, this project’s scope and results contribute to elevating community voices, particularly indigenous leaders, women’s, and children’s voices, establishing communities of resilience, and translating and integrating the resultant storied outputs into more accessible, equitable and sustainable practices for water security risks.
+In a project commencing in Summer 2022, partners are at the heart and center, expressing what matters most to them and guiding the design, direction, and storied outputs.
+The goal of this project aims to reconnect and revitalize traditional (water, ‘ja,’ ‘agua’) knowledge (Maya) with new generations of urban and rural youth through a series of interactive communityled storytelling (film) workshops, the coproduction of a documentary series and public exhibitions following.
+Doing so, this project’s scope and results contribute to elevating community voices, particularly Indigenous and rural community leaders, women’s, and children’s voices, establishing communities of resilience, and translating and integrating the resultant storied outputs into more accessible, equitable, and sustainable practices for water security risks.